The Traditional Mattress Model

 Social Media-Savvy and Unconventional Methods

 Perhaps no mattress company has leveraged social media as effectively as Casper has.
-Staycation Story Hacks is a Casper-created site full of videos of fun summer activities, which users can post to their Snapchat or Instagram accounts to trick friends into thinking they’re enjoying these activities instead of home in bed.
+Summer vacation ideas is a Casper-created site full of videos of fun summer activities, which users can post to their Snapchat or Instagram accounts to trick friends into thinking they’re enjoying these activities instead of home in bed.
 They similarly created Late Night Snap Hacks.
 Last year, Casper also launched the chatbot Insomnobot 3000, which sent entertaining texts to insomniacs late in the night.
 According to Mario Natarelli of branding firm MBLM, “Casper is not just breaking the traditional mattress sales convention, but also breaking industry norms with its advertising with its unconventional illustrations paired with quirky and humorous copy.
 The brand’s tone of voice is friendly, conversational and reassuring, breaking the norm and herd mentality of traditional mattress companies.”

 Millennial customers also promote these products on their own social media accounts by uploading videos of themselves unboxing their mattresses and watching them take form.
 According to Matt Mattox, a vice president at The Martin Agency, “I’m sure it was a happy accident, but a great byproduct of the way these mattresses are packaged is that they really expand when you open them, and people want to share that experience.”